-What is there to do in Cali?
+What to do in Cali?

 Photo: Mario Carvajal